letsencrypt/boulder/README.md

 not particularly helpful.
 See https://github.com/tools/godep/issues/164 for the issue dedicated to fixing it.

-NOTE: Updating cfssl in particular is tricky, because (a) cfssl vendors `github.com/google/certificate-transparency/...` and `golang.org/x/crypto/ocsp/...`, which we also vendor, and (b) cfssl uses a different vendoring tool, so Godep doesn't fully understand the situation.
-When you update cfssl, you will get conflicting types between our vendored version and the cfssl vendored version.
-The solution is check out those two vendored repos at the same git revision that cfssl vendors (available in `vendor/manifest` in the cfssl repo), run the update, and then remove cloudflare's copy of the duplicated dependencies:
+NOTE: Updating cfssl in particular is tricky, because cfssl vendors `github.com/google/certificate-transparency/...` and `golang.org/x/crypto/ocsp/...`, which we also vendor.
+In practice this means you need to check out those two dependencies to the same version cfssl uses (available in `vendor/manifest` in the cfssl repo).
+If you fail to do this, you will get conflicting types between our vendored version and the cfssl vendored version.

     godep update golang.org/x/crypto/...  github.com/cloudflare/cfssl/... github.com/google/certificate-transparency/...
-    rm -r vendor/github.com/cloudflare/cfssl/vendor/github.com/google/certificate-transparency/
-    rm -r vendor/github.com/cloudflare/cfssl/vendor/golang.org/x/crypto/
+    godep save ./...